 You can make this more challenging by crunching one knee into the chest at the movement’s top.
 Also, you can clap your hands together at the top of the exercise.
 Finally, perform the plank with bent knees positioned on the floor for those starting at beginner fitness levels.
-The upper torso should be completely straight with this changed version, and the lower core muscles fully engaged.
+With this changed version, the upper torso should be completely straight, and the lower core muscles fully engaged.

-Breathe in when lowering your body to the floor, and breathe out when pushing back to your starting point.
-Slow, controlled movements and slow, steady breathing will help you get the best results.
+Breathe when lowering your body to the floor, and breathe out when pushing back to your starting point.
+Slow, controlled movements and steady breathing will help you get the best results.
 Again, performing a few sets and repetitions with excellent form is better than performing many sets with poor posture and incorrect positioning.

 Last word on using pushups to complete an upper body workout in one move

 You should include pushups in your workout.
-They provide you with an excellent compound bodyweight exercise that can complement squats, deadlift, bench press, and shoulder press without the pressure on the joints.
+They provide an excellent compound bodyweight exercise that can complement squats, deadlift, bench press, and shoulder press without the pressure on the joints.
 Also, you can perform them in the comfort of your home, with a HIIT workout, a pushup board, or use them to warm up or cool down after a workout.

 If you want to get in shape without spending hours at the gym, try incorporating pushups into your routine.
 We’ve shown you how to do them correctly, so give them a try today!
 What do you think?
 If you or someone you know is considering bodybuilding, share this article on Facebook or Twitter so that others can benefit from your experience.